opavlyuk/opavlyuk.github.io/index.md

 _Responsibilities:_
 * Developing of new features
-* Migrating WebUI application functionality to the RESTy API
+* Migrating WebUI application functionality to a RESTy API

 Technology stack used: Flask, Pydantic, PostgreSQL